 Bad Ideas About Money describes how bitcoin is a fitting final postmodern link in a chain of adulterations of the idea of what is real money.

-Hidden Forces of Economics demonstrates how bitcoin “engages all the hidden forces of economic law on the side of destruction” just the same as the dollar as price speculation is merely the conversion of one’s wealth into another’s income.
+Hidden Forces of Economics demonstrates how bitcoin “engages all the hidden forces of economic law on the side of destruction” just the same as price speculation is merely the conversion of one’s wealth into another’s income.

 In The Forking Paradise, Keith explains that because bitcoin dispenses with the need for assets and is just a ledger of liabilities, there is a powerful perverse incentive to fork bitcoin as many times as one can until the marginal ForkCoin has value lower than the cost of forking.